bjsawyer/ng-tester/README.md

 # ng-tester ![npm](https://img.shields.io/npm/v/ng-tester)

 `ng-tester` is an Angular library designed to create structured, opionated spec files for components.
-It incorporates [angular-unit-test-helper](https://www.npmjs.com/package/angular-unit-test-helper) to assist with mocking and [ng-bullet](https://www.npmjs.com/package/ng-bullet) to optimize TestBed speed.
+It incorporates [angular-unit-test-helper](https://www.npmjs.com/package/angular-unit-test-helper) to assist with mocking.

 Each spec file is created with two subsections: